-Sergeant Dan Wulff Former Minneapolis Bomb Commander
+Former Minneapolis Bomb Commander

 Dan joined the Minneapolis Police Department in 1991, and worked as a patrol officer in 4th precinct (North Minneapolis), as well as the Gang Unit, Homicide, Juvenile, and the Bomb Squad.

 Dan was conducting a training exercise on February 9, 2005, when he suffered a blast injury that completely collapsed his carotid artery.
-He is permanently disabled due to the traumatic brain injury, and is unable to work.
+He is permanently disabled due to a traumatic brain injury, and is unable to work.

 Dan has worked very hard to learn to adapt to his injury, and do what he can.
 His focus has not been on himself, but on doing what he can to help others, including warning other bomb techs of the dangers of interior breaching.
 This is a danger that was known to military and weapons researchers, but was not communicated to the law enforcement community.
-The bomb school has now changed their training, as a result of what happened to Dan.

 Contact Us